exposit/pythia-oracle/index.md

 layout: default
 ---

-[Pythia Oracle](https://github.com/exposit/pythia-oracle) is a tool to make solo RPG gaming easier and to generate content for sandbox RPGs.
+[Pythia Oracle](https://github.com/exposit/pythia-oracle) is a desktop-based tool to facilitate solo roleplaying and to generate random content for sandbox RPGs.
 It's written in Python and Kivy, cross-platform, extensible, and freely available on github.

-If you're new to solo gaming or just want to generate some random content, Pythia Oracle is likely all you need to get started -- it has an oracle for yes and no questions, a number of how much, how many, what, why, and how's it going random generators, plenty of space to track any information you want to track, and multiple nice, clean, readable output formats if you want to show off your adventures on your blog.
+If you're new to solo gaming, Pythia Oracle is all you need to get started -- it has a text logging area, oracles, random generators, plenty of space to track information, and automatic markdown and html logs if you want to show off your adventures on your blog.

-It also plays well with just about any oracle or random content table; you can extend your own panels (if you know a little Python or can copy existing files) or just use the dice roller with your own pdfs.

 ## Features

-* core oracle panel is based on FU's core dice mechanic (and/but/- structure)
+* robust text logging area with separate, tagged mechanic and narrative blocks
+* multiple oracles, including [FU-based](http://perilplanet.com/fu-rpg/) and [Mythic](http://www.drivethrurpg.com/product/16173/Mythic-Role-Playing?it=1)
-* dice roller using (basically) standard notation & lots of common dice preset buttons
+* flexible dice roller using standard notation, with presets & list-pickers
-* a ton of one click random generators for actors and world content
+* 50-ish random generators for creating instant dungeon, npc, plot, and world content
-* 'pick one' quick buttons that let you weight options on the fly
-* generates markdown, html, json and javascript/html play logs
-* trackers for [Mythic-style](http://www.drivethrurpg.com/product/16173/Mythic-Role-Playing?it=1) threads and actors, a general key/value tracker & an active/inactive tracker
+* separate trackers for threads, actors, general information, and character sheets
-* five different view/edit/play modes
-* user-extensible oracle, generator, and map panels
+* markdown and html play logs are generated automatically; customize output templates supported
-* map panel inspired by [Scarlet Heroes'](http://www.drivethrurpg.com/product/127180/Scarlet-Heroes) diagram dungeon method (very beta)
+* diagram and grid-based dungeon map support
-* supports user-created Pythia-style CYOA/Gamebook scenarios (very beta)
-* tutorial dungeon that demonstrates features (very basic) based on part of [Oracle's Decree](http://blog.trilemma.com/2015/10/the-oracles-decree.html) (which is a much better dungeon than I've implemented, ha)
+* automatic backups and everything stored in json text files

+Take a look at the [help](https://github.com/exposit/pythia-oracle/blob/master/HELP.md) for a comprehensive overview of everything Pythia can do.
+My [blog](https://exposit.github.io/katamoiran/) has some actual play logs, all generated with Pythia.
+And the [readme](https://github.com/exposit/pythia-oracle/blob/master/README.md) will walk you through the installation process.

 ### Screenshots